 “Going to need an implant,” holds her fingers over the wound, cold Qi to stop bleeding and inflammation.

-Daria is examining Akiko, “You are good, help Janah with McKenzie.”
+Daria is examining Akiko, “You are talented, help Janah with McKenzie.”

 Akiko holds her palms against McKenzie’s cheeks, I slide a pillow under Mac’s head.
 She falls asleep.